A pressure-projection formulation in a least-squares meshfree method for the incompressible Navier-Stokes equations using a staggered-variable arrangement: Conclusion

 \section{Conclusion}

 This study proposed a least-squares strong-form meshless method for the incompressible Navier--Stokes equations.
 The proposed method adopts MLS reconstruction with radial components defined at staggered points (i.e., midpoints between each DP and its neighbors) for the spatial discretization.
-The proposed method consistently evaluates the discrete gradient and divergence operators, thereby guaranteeing incompressibility at the numerical level, which has been inherently challenging in strong-form meshfree frameworks employing projection-based velocity--pressure coupling.
+The proposed method consistently evaluates the discrete gradient and divergence operators, thereby guaranteeing flow incompressibility consistent with the error norm of the pressure Poisson equation when the linear system converges.
+Achieving such consistency has been inherently challenging in strong-form collocated least-squares meshfree frameworks employing projection-based velocity--pressure coupling.
 Moreover, in the proposed method, the radial velocity components with a nonlinear advection term are evaluated on staggered points using the TEC formula, which links the temporal variation between the velocity and pressure.
-This achieves a consistent velocity--pressure coupling and suppresses the checkerboard pressure instability commonly observed in collocated methods.
+This achieves a consistent velocity--pressure coupling and suppresses the odd-even instability causing the checkerboard pressure instability commonly observed in collocated methods.
 Several numerical tests indicate that the proposed method achieves approximately second-order spatial convergence accuracy for both velocity and pressure, as expected from the formulation, and reproduces incompressible flows more accurately than the conventional collocated method over a wide range of Reynolds numbers.
-The formulation is implemented within the MCD framework using compact 3 $\times$ 3 stencils and demonstrates efficient and accurate calculations.
+The formulation is implemented within the MCD framework using compact 3 $\times$ 3 stencils and demonstrates accurate calculations.
 These results demonstrate that the proposed method offers a promising direction for further developing stable, accurate, and high-fidelity incompressible flow solvers in strong-form meshfree frameworks.